-Specifically designed to adapt to your business, the Premier Plan provides coverage for accounting firms with unique coverage needs or four or more accounting professionals and annual revenue in excess of $400,000.
+Specifically designed to adapt to your business, the Mid-Sized Firm Plan provides coverage for accounting firms with unique coverage needs or four or more accounting professionals and annual revenue in excess of $400,000.
 The Plan provides the flexibility to choose coverage options that make sense to your business’s ever changing needs.

 - Tax planning and preparation

 - Audit and other attest services

 - Personal financial planning

 The Mid-Sized Firm is underwritten by a CNA member company, an “A” rated insurance carrier for financial strength by the major rating organizations and industry-specific expertise that today’s CPAs can count on.

 Qualified firms will be able to obtain the Mid-Sized Firm’s premium savings and effective, supportive claims handling if they meet certain guidelines.
 Policyholders are able to gain exclusive access to the AICPA|Aon Professional Liability Risk Control Program, Online Policyholder Resource Center (including resources such as practice management guides, timely risk alerts and more), as well as the Claims Hotline.